michael-jacobs/michael-jacobs.github.io/_pages/services.md

 {: .notice--info}

 **REPORTING & VISUALISATION**
-Drafting of data rich analytical texts and presentations, adapted to meet the needs of the target audience to effectively communicate key findings
+Drafting of data rich analytical texts and presentations, adapted to meet the needs of the target audience to effectively communicate key findings.
 Creation of both static and interactive data visualisations.
 {: .notice--info}

-**STATISTICAL FRAMEWORKS & CONCEPTUALISATION** –
+**STATISTICAL FRAMEWORKS & CONCEPTUALISATION**
+I have a range of experience of dealing with official statistical frameworks and concepts and can advise on the coherence of data with reference to required standards and definitions.
+I can also assist with the design of new statistical indicators and KPIs to monitor the things your oganisation wants to measure.
 {: .notice--info}

 **ONLINE SURVEY DESIGN & ADMINISTRATION**
 Want to find out the opinions of your staff or customers?
 Interested in conducting a survey of households?
-I can  design, implement and analyse web-based questionnaires, from drafting of the questions to reporting on the results, and everything in between.
+I can  design, implement and analyse web-based questionnaires, from drafting of the questions, to reporting on the results, and everything in between.
 {: .notice--info}

 **WEB SCRAPING**